RWTH-LTT/ents_casting/README.md

 ## What is ents_casting?

-`ents_casting` generates long-term scenarios for different weather years based on measured data from a single year and historical weather data.
-The long-term scenarios can be used to analyze the behavior of an energy system under different weather conditions.
+`ents_casting` generates long-term scenarios for different weather years based on measured data of a single year and historical weather data.
+The long-term scenarios can be used to analyze the energy system operation under various weather conditions.

-Furthermore, `ents_casting` generates realistically accurate stochastic forecasts.
-The stochastic forecasts are made at the start of each day in the long-term scenarios based on synthetic weather forecasts.
-Weather forecast accuracy is derived from historical weather forecasts.
-With the stochastic forecasts, the energy system operation can be simulated and different operation methods can be benchmarked.
+For each day in the long-term scenarios, `ents_casting` generates a stochastic forecast of time series parameters with a forecast horizon of 6 days.
+The stochastic forecasts are based on synthetic weather forecasts, which mimic the accuracy of historical weather forecasts.
+With the stochastic forecasts, the energy system operation can be simulated and different operation methods can be benchmarked, e.g., with [s2_mpc](https://github.com/RWTH-LTT/s2_mpc).

 Currently supported time series parameters: